 The BC Vital Statistics Agency is responsible for the registration of births, marriages and deaths in the province.
 The original records, collected since 1872 after BC became a province of Canada, remain in the custody of the Agency, although copies for certain date ranges are accessible to the public.
+For a detailed guide to Vital Events records, see the Vital Events guide.
 Guides are available in the Reference Room to assist you in identifying and locating registration records.
 Note that these records are not certificates but the original official record of a birth, marriage or death.
 Certificates are only issued by the BC Vital Statistics Agency.